Wesley A. Brown: Awards and honors

-Brown served in the Republic of the Philippines, Korea, Vietnam and Guantanamo Bay, and Cuba.
+Brown served in the Republic of the Philippines, Korea, Vietnam and Guantanamo Bay, Cuba.

 Brown received the American Theater Ribbon and World War II Victory Medal. he was recognized with the 2009 National Society of Black Engineers Golden Torch Legacy Award-First Honoree.

 The Wesley Brown Field House at the U.S. Naval Academy is named in his honor.
 Brown wielded a shovel in the groundbreaking on March 25, 2006.
 The building was completed in March 2008 and dedicated on May 10, 2008.
 Brown also participated in the ribbon-cutting ceremony with Chairman of the Joint Chiefs of Staff Adm.
 Mike Mullen, Naval Academy Superintendent Vice Adm.
 Jeffrey L. Fowler, and Maryland Governor Martin O'Malley.

 Brown was a member of Alpha Phi Alpha fraternity.